Category Archives: Interviews with Artists

 Ellyn loved drawing, but she had no desire to be a painter.
 “I never got into painting much.
 I just took painting classes because I had to fulfill my requirements for a degree.
 I wasn’t a dedicated painter at all.
 I was a printmaker.
 I was even snooty about it.
 ‘Painter?
 I’m a printmaker!’”

-It was at this time she became interested in monoprints.
-The change had an impact on Ellyn’s development as an artist.
+It was then that she became interested in monoprints, and the change had an impact on Ellyn’s development as an artist.
 With lithography or etching, the artist draws with a waxy crayon on a stone or cuts into the surface of a metal plate.
 The goal is to print multiple copies.
 With monoprint, as the name implies, only one impression is produced, either by painting or making a collage on a block.
 Monoprint is the most ‘painterly’ method among the printmaking techniques.
 For Ellyn, it stood as a bridge between pure printmaking and an embrace of painting.

 Bivin- Farmer's Dilemna